So you’ve screened, interviewed, reference checked and chosen your successful candidate – what next?

 To help plan your new apprentice or trainee’s induction, you can refer to the Fair Work Induction Checklist.

-Ensure you are prepared to guide and mentor your new apprentice or trainee
+Guide and mentor your new apprentice or trainee

 Last but certainly not least, it’s vital that your new apprentice or trainee has proper supervision and guidance to help them succeed.